day8/re-frame/README.md

 5. The surprising thing about re-frame is how simple it is.
 Beautifully simple!
 Our reference implementation is little more than 100 lines of (ClojureScript) code.
 Learn it in an afternoon.
 6. But it scales up nicely to more complex apps.
-Frameworks are just pesky overhead at small scale - it's how they help you tame the complexity of bigger apps that measure them.
+Frameworks are just pesky overhead at small scale - measure them instead by how they help you tame the complexity of bigger apps.
 7. Re-frame is impressively buzzword compliant: it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
    It also has a charming xkcd reference (soon) and a hilarious, insiders-joke T-shirt, ideal for conferences (in design).
+   What could possibly go wrong?

 __Warning__:  this is a long document.
 That was the summary.